columbia-it/django-jsonapi-training/docs/building.md

 #### Freeze Python package requirements

-To make sure your code is working against a consistent known set of package versions, it's sometimes a good idea to "pin" or "freeze" your installed package versions.
+To make sure your code is working against a consistent known set of package versions, it's a good idea to "pin" or "freeze" your installed package versions.
 You will want to upgrade these from time to time though.
 Next time you or someone else works on a clone of your project, all the preceding steps can be replaced by `pip install -r requirements.txt`.